AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 ### Listing all restaurants : `list`

-Shows a list of all restaurants in the address book.
+Shows a list of all restaurants in the restaurant directory.

 Format: `list`

 ### Editing a restaurant : `edit`

-Edits an existing restaurant in the address book.
+Edits an existing restaurant in the restaurant directory.

 Format: `edit INDEX [n/NAME] [p/PHONE] [a/ADDRESS]​`